team-ocean/veros/doc/more/benchmarks.rst

    :align: center

 As a rule of thumb, we find that JAX is about as fast as Fortran on CPU, with NumPy being about 4x slower.
-GPUs are a competitive alternative to CPUs, as long as the problems fit into GPU memory.
+GPUs are a competitive alternative to CPUs, as long as the problem fits into GPU memory.

 Varying number of MPI processes
 -------------------------------

 In this benchmark, Veros and PyOM2 run for a fixed problem size, but varying number of processes.
-This allows us to check how both libraries scale with increased CPU count.
+This allows us to check how both models scale with increased CPU count.
 The problem size corresponds to :doc:`1 degree global resolution </reference/setups/1deg>`.

-It is executed on the `DC³ <https://www.nbi.ku.dk/english/research/pice/dc3/>`__ cluster (Danish Center for Climate Computing).
-Each cluster nodes contains 16 CPUs.
+It is executed on the `DC³ <https://www.nbi.ku.dk/english/research/pice/dc3/>`__ cluster.
+Each cluster node contains 16 CPUs.

 .. figure:: /_images/benchmarks/acc_scaling_nproc.png
    :width: 500px